GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

-# Part 1: Verify Process Origin and File Naming
+# LAB 1: Verify Process Origin and File Naming

 In this section, you will add logic that determines how the process was started and establishes the policy number used throughout the process.

-## Step 1: Add the `create-policy-num` Script Task
+## Step 1: Process and Script Task Variables
+In this step we'll add the `create-policy-num` Script Task and edit process variable(s).

 1. Open the imported process in **Automate**.
 2. Locate the **Start Event**.